Ministries and Programs

 This group addresses minor repairs and upgrades to storage and equipment.
 Anyone is welcome (and needed) to participate.
 Work is done on each individual’s own time schedule, with an occasional group work time for a specific project.

-Contact: Larry Holmes or Mike Wyland
+Contact: Mike Wyland

 Programs and Ministries